Polish-Rebel-Squad/PRS_Competitive_Theater/README.md

 PRS_Competitive_Theater

-This setting is made by the Polish Rebel Squad for 5v5 competitive firefight games.
+This config is made by the Polish Rebel Squad for 5v5 competitive firefight games.

 https://insurgencysandstorm.mod.io/prsclan-pl